Riverscapes/RaveAddIn/docs/install.md

 ### QGIS Plug-In

 To install the RAVE Plug-In for the first time to QGIS  or later, simply [download](https://github.com/Riverscapes/QRAVEPlugin/releases) the latest release from the Riverscapes Github repository.
 Once downloaded, unzip the `qrave_toolbar*.zip` file.
 Open QGIS.
 From the QGIS main toolbar, choose `Plugins  → Manage and Install Plugins`, and navigate to `Riverscapes Plugin (QRAVE)`.

-To update the RAVE Plug-In after it has already been installed, _________

-View the video below for a walkthrough of the installation and update process.
+To update the RAVE Plug-In after it has already been installed, simply choose `Upgrade Plug-In` from the `Riverscapes Plugin (QRAVE)` window.
+View the video below for a walkthrough of the installation process.

+[insert video here]

 ### Minimum Requirements

-RAVE requires QGIS _______ or newer.
+RAVE requires QGIS 3.16 or newer.